Cubix-Dev/SNext/README.md

 ## Building from Source

 ###### I'm gonna take this time to warn you that this is **NOT** the recommended way to build SNext.
 The only time this should be done is when you are attempting to tackle an issue.
-Most people have issues with the Windows installer script to start and right now theres no plans to fix it.
 1. Download the files.
 2. Make sure you have both [Node.js](https://nodejs.org/en/download/) and [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) ready.
 3. Clone the repo into a folder on your system.
 4. (WINDOWS ONLY)  Navigate to the directory that you downloaded/cloned SNext to.
 Then right click on the file called `install.ps1` and click on 'Run with Powershell'.
 If you get an error about security, see [this](https://www.danielengberg.com/powershell-check-execution-policy/).

 <b>We are officially depricating install.ps1 after the release of v1.1.0.
 Use</b> `install.bat` </b>instead</b>

 4. (LINUX ONLY) Navigate to the directory that you downloaded/cloned SNext to.
 Then open it in the terminal and run: `sh install.sh`.
 5. Navagate to the directory that you downloaded/cloned SNext to.
 Then, navigate to `src` and run `npm start`.
 **(Note: The Linux Build is relativly buggy.
 For best performance ~~grab a glass and~~ use Wine for now.)**